mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   body="Add, change and delete CSS without unexpected consequences and avoid dead code."
 />

+<Lesson
+  title="Painless Maintenance"
+  body="Never go on a hunt for CSS affecting your components ever again."
+/>

 Teams I have been a member of have especially benefited from this confidence boost.
 I cannot expect everybody to have a comprehensive understanding of CSS.
 On top of that, deadlines can get in the way of quality.

-With CSS-in-JS my teams codebase stays cleaner and we avoid common CSS frustrations like class name collisions. ✅
+With CSS-in-JS, our codebase stays cleaner and we sidestep common CSS frustrations like class name collisions. 😍

 <Lesson
   title="Enhanced Teamwork"
   body="Keep your codebase clean and avoid common CSS bugs, regardeless of experience levels."
 />

-I always know why a component looks the way it does.
-All styles affecting it are beside it.
-If they are not (e.g. because another component has overrides), I can find them with a quick search. 😍

-<Lesson
-  title="Painless Maintenance"
-  body="Never go on a hunt for CSS affecting your components ever again."
-/>

-CSS-in-JS libraries keep track of the components I use on a page and only inject their styles.
+Regarding performance, CSS-in-JS libraries keep track of the components I use on a page and only inject their styles.
 Every user downloads the least code possible when server-side rendering.

 Automatic critical CSS! 🤯